 “I didn’t even know how many laps were left,” Wagner said.
 “I knew if I could get him, it didn’t matter if it was Lap 25 or Lap 50, I was going after him.

 “It just so happened that I caught him at that time running as hard as I could and just stuck it.
 I didn’t want to slide up, got good drive, and just drove off the guy’s right rear and kept going.
 Next thing I know, something was waving, and it was the white flag.
 I’m like, ‘I can win this thing.’”

-Wagner was fast all night.
-He set quick time for the 57-car field, won his heat, and lined up on the outside pole of the main event.
+It was no surprise that Wagner was in this position.
+He was fast all night, setting quick time for the 57-car field, winning his heat race, and lining up on the outside pole for the main event.

 Rico Abreu was the early rabbit from his pole starting spot.
-Wagner settled into second, but Dewease, who started fifth was a missile, took second from Wagner with ease on the fourth circuit.
+Wagner settled into second, but Dewease, who started fifth, was a missile and took second from Wagner with ease on the fourth circuit.

 “My game plan before I got in the car was that I’m going to let Rico set the pace and not pressure him too hard,” Wagner said.
 “I’m going to let Rico do what he does, which is run the wheels off that thing.
 I knew he could do it, but I also know that clean air puts more downforce on the car, and you use your tires up.